-As of June 30, 2022, our holding company's debt obligations were \$0.9 billion in aggregate principal amount consisting of our 5.75% Notes, 5.25% Notes, and 9% Debentures.
-In the first half of 2022 we repurchased \$74.9 million in aggregate principal amount of our 9% Debentures at a purchase price of \$102.0 million plus accrued interest.
-The repurchase of 9% Debentures resulted in a \$27.2 million loss on debt extinguishment on our consolidated statement of operations and a reduction in our potentially dilutive shares by approximately 5.7 million shares.
-In July, we redeemed the \$242.3 million of aggregate principal outstanding on our 5.75% Notes due in 2023 at a price of \$248.4 million plus accrued interest.
-The redemption of the 5.75% Notes resulted in a \$6.8 million loss on debt extinguishment, which will be recorded in the third guarter of 2022.
+As of September 30, 2022, our holding company's debt obligations were \$0.7 billion in aggregate principal amount consisting of our 5.25% Notes, and 9% Debentures.
+In the first nine months of 2022 we repurchased \$88.9 million in aggregate principal amount of our 9% Debentures resulting in a reduction in our potentially dilutive shares by approximately 6.8 million shares.
+We also redeemed the \$242.3 million of aggregate principal outstanding on our 5.75% Notes due in 2023.